 You create automated actions in XenMobile to program a reaction to events, user or device properties, or the existence of apps on user devices.
-When you create an automated action, you establish the effect on the user's device when it is connected to XenMobile based on triggers in the action.
+When you create an automated action, the triggers defined for the action determine what happens on the user device when it is connected to XenMobile.
 When an event is triggered, you can send a notification to the user to correct an issue before more serious action is taken.

-In cases in which a user's device is put into an out of compliance state, and then the user fixes the device so that the device is in compliance, you will need to configure a policy to deploy a package that resets the device into a compliant state.
+In cases in which a user device is put into an out of compliance state, and then the user fixes the device: You must configure a policy to deploy a package that resets the device into a compliant state.

 The effects that you set to happen automatically range from the following:

 - Setting the device to out of compliance.